 - Limited access to good soil and to efficient ways of storing and distributing water hinder crop development.

 - Inefficient farming methods mean that the soil is damaged and less able to produce a bountiful crop.

 - Farmers struggle to get quality seeds and are hampered by unhelpful government practices and poor institutional structures.

 - The country’s unpredictable economy means that making a living through farming is a constant struggle.

 - A high volume of produce ends up being spoiled by pests and droughts post-harvest because it’s not stored properly.

 “It hurts me as a mother not being able to feed my family.
 I can’t sleep at night – I’m always thinking about how I can provide for my family.”

 The Ingenious Solution

+A clever combination of knowledge transfer, skills training, solar-powered irrigation and improved seeds is helping farmers in Zimbabwe to double their food production and increase their income.
 With your support and our experience and expertise, farmers in the Gwanda and Bulilima districts of Zimbabwe will be able to double their harvests.
 It’s all down to a holistic solution that includes sunshine, seeds and knowledge sharing.